Easy Tres Leches Cake With Cake Mix

 • Spray a large baking dish (9x13") with cooking spray.
 Preheat your oven to 350 degrees.

-• In a large mixing bowl, mix together cake mix, whole milk, butter, teaspoon vanilla extract, and eggs.
+• In a large mixing bowl, mix together cake mix, whole milk, butter, vanilla extract, and eggs.
 Pour cake batter into the prepared pan and bake cake according to package instructions.

 • While yellow cake bakes, whisk together half of the heavy cream, evaporated milk, and sweetened condensed milk.